Cliff Nyakeya

-Cliff Nyakeya is a Kenyan professional footballer who plays as an attacking midfielder/wingrand for FC Masr in the Egyptian premier league and the Kenya national football team.
+Cliff Nyakeya is a Kenyan professional footballer who plays as an attacking midfielder and forward for Shabana FC in the Kenyan Premier League and the Kenya national football team.

 Career

-Nyakeya started his senior career with Gor Mahia.
+Nyakeya started his career with Gor Mahia.
 After that, he played for Mathare United.
 In 2019, he signed for Masr in the Egyptian Premier League, where he has made six league appearances and scored zero goals.